-Helena Sanderson is an historical researcher, genealogist and creative practitioner based in north west England.
+Helena Sanderson is an oral historian, historical researcher and heritage creative practitioner based in north west England.